-9:26-46.
+9:27-43.
 Appealable orders

-- a.
-An appeal may be taken as of right from an order of disposition, an order terminating parental rights and from any other final order made pursuant to this chapter.
-Pending the determination of the appeal, the order or decision may be stayed, if the Family Part or the Appellate Division before which the appeal is pending finds that a stay is necessary to avoid risk to the child's life or health. - b.
-If more than one dispositional order is entered in a case, the first dispositional order and any subsequent order that imposes new dispositions shall be final orders for purposes of an appeal, but no more than one appeal may be taken in any case challenging the finding of child neglect.
+b.
+If more than one dispositional order is entered in a case, the first dispositional order and any subsequent order that imposes new dispositions shall be final orders for purposes of an appeal, but no more than one appeal may be taken in any case challenging the finding of child abuse or neglect.